-Probability, credibility and plausibility measures are Sugeno measures.
-The possibility measures on possibility distributions are Sugeno measures.
+Banon [1981] shows that several measures on finite algebras, as probability, credibility measures and plausibility measures are Sugeno measures.
+The possibility measures on possibility distributions introduced by Zadeh [1978] gives Sugeno measures.

 2.5 Theory of Evidence

 The theory of evidence is based on two dual non-additive measures: belief measures and plausibility measures.